andrey-kondratov/camera-bot/README.md

 ### Errors handling policy

-- `Bot__RetryCount` sets the number of times to retry downloading a snapshot, default is 3
+- `Bot__RetryCount` sets the number of times to retry downloading a snapshot, the default is 3;
-- `Bot__TimeoutMilliseconds` sets the max number in milliseconds for the snapshot downloading to complete
+- `Bot__TimeoutMilliseconds` sets the max number in milliseconds for the snapshot downloading to complete, the default is 1000 ms.